-Malaysia boasts one of south-east Asia's most vibrant economies, the fruit of decades of industrial growth and political stability.
+Malaysia boasts one of South East Asia's most vibrant economies, the fruit of decades of industrial growth and political stability.

 The country is benefiting from a growth in manufacturing, and is a major tourist destination, but there are fears that development could harm the environment, particularly the rainforests of northern Borneo, which are under pressure from palm oil plantations and illegal logging.

-Head of state: Tuanku Abdul Halim
+Head of state: Abdullah

 Some key dates in Malaysia's history:

-14th century - Conversion of Malays to Islam begins.
+14th Century - Conversion of Malays to Islam begins.

 1826 - British settlements of Malacca, Penang and Singapore unite; British begin to establish protectorates over the Malay sultanates of the peninsula.